-A common use case of forms is to enter certain data for the object on the page, i.e., the current contact or resource, or the results of the current search.
+A common use case of forms is to enter certain data for the object on the page, i.e., the current case, contact or resource, or the results of the current search.

-The example below shows an activity form for a company.
-Upon clicking the activity (1), a form is opened on the top of the page.
+The example below shows an activity form for a case.
+Upon clicking the activity, in this case Qualify workaround, a form is opened on the top of the page.
 You fill out the form and click Save and continue.
-The company is then updated with the data you provided (2).
+The case is then updated with the data you provided.

-Figure 32: Activity form on a company page
+Figure 32: Activity form of a case